Success Criterion 3.3.3 (Level AA)

 Whom does it benefit?

-As a person with a cognitive disability who has a hard
+As a person with a cognitive disability who has a hard time comprehending,

 I want error suggestions clear and straightforward